 The annual incentive (bonus) plan aims to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-For fiscal 2009, one half of the target bonus was based on individual performance (the "individual" targets) and one half on corporate performance (the "corporate" target).
+For fiscal 2010, one half of the target bonus of all NEOs except for Jacques L'Écuyer, David Langlois and Don Freschi, was based on individual performance (the "individual objectives" or "individual targets") and one half of all NEOs target bonus was based on corporate financial performance (the "corporate objective" or "corporate targets").
+Mr. L'Écuyer's entire 2010 bonus was based on corporate targets.
+One third of Mr. Langlois' 2010 bonus was based on individual targets and two thirds of his bonus was based on the corporate targets.
+One third of Mr. Freschi's 2010 bonus was based on individual targets, one half on Firebird division's performance ("division objectives" or "division targets") and one-sixth on the corporate targets.

-Individual strategic and financial objectives are determined at the beginning of the year by the executive with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Compensation Committee.
-Each year, the Board of Directors determines the financial-performance targets which have to be achieved by the Corporation in order for bonuses to be paid and the bonus amount to be paid to each executive for achieving such performance as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.
+Individual strategic and financial objectives are determined at the beginning of the year by the executive in concert with the Chief Executive Officer and, with respect to the Chief Executive Officer, in concert with the Compensation Committee.
+Each year, the Board of Directors determines the financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid and the bonus amount to be paid to each executive for achieving such performance as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.

-For fiscal 2009, as in previous years, the financial-performance target was based on earnings before income taxes as determined in the budget approved by the Board of Directors.
+For fiscal 2010, as in previous years, the corporate target was based on earnings before income taxes as determined in the budget approved by the Board of Directors.
+The Firebird division's objective combines the achievement of a target level of sales and a threshold level of earnings before income taxes.